ruricolist/overlord/README.md

 Lisp implementations that do not support image-based persistence (e.g.
 ECL) are unlikely to receive support.

 Overlord supports building in parallel using threads.
-This feature is not on by default.
+Targets can request that their dependencies be built in parallel by using `pdepends-on` instead of `depends-on`.
+However, threads are not enabled by default.
 If you want to try building in parallel, execute:

     (setf (overlord:use-threads-p) t)

-At this time building with threads on SBCL is not recommended.
-(In particular, code that calls the Lisp compiler from multiple threads may deadlock – this includes compiling modules.)

 When I say “experimental”, I mean it.
 Anything may change at any time.